-If you are not sure whether you meet all Canadian Citizenship requirements, the Government of Canada has a website which asks you a few questions and lets you determine eligibility.
+If you are not sure whether you meet all Canadian Citizenship requirements, use our citizenship qualification quiz to help you determine your eligibility.

 The Process of Applying for Canadian Citizenship